A simple way to sell tokens.

 Ethereum’s DeFi sector is vibrant and growing, with many projects presenting sophisticated proposals for putting financial services on the blockchain.
 Among these, the problem of fundraising—selling tokens to support projects—remains evergreen, with many ideas (DAICOs, Continuous Organizations, and various flavors of bonding curves and market makers) floating around the ecosystem.

 We at Colony were looking for a reasonable way to sell tokens, but found that none of these mechanisms quite met our needs.
 Some were too complex, or too prone to manipulation, or had difficult UX.
 Ultimately we wanted something dead-simple and easy-to-use, but which still supported some key behaviours.
-After a couple research sessions, we present: Coin Machine.
+So, without further ado, we present: Coin Machine.

 Coin Machine is a mechanism which sells limited amounts of tokens in fixed-price batches, adjusting prices up or down in between sale periods based on recent demand.
 Think of it like a continuous series of hard-capped micro-ICOs in which token price is determined by performance in prior sales.
 Coin Machine sacrifices continual availability and real-time price adjustment for the simple semantics of fixed price and fixed supply, thereby also sidestepping the challenges of price manipulation, volatility, and front-running.